secretstartups/handbook/travel/index.html.md

 - All international travelers must follow each country's guidelines governing entry and re-entry.

-*All team members must be fully vaccinated (two weeks post final vaccination)
+*All team members must be fully vaccinated against COVID-19 (two weeks past your final vaccination date)

-Please discuss your travel plans with a senior leader in your function (Sr. Director/VP) to determine whether travel is necessary.
+Travel requests should be made for any mode of travel where team members will be meeting customers and/or partners in person.
+To request travel, please discuss your travel plans with a senior leader in your function (Sr. Director/VP) to determine whether travel is necessary.

 General recommendations/precautions: